kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 ```

 **!NOTE ABOUT MONITORING!**
 Disabling the `monitoring` property of an `Area2D` means it won't detect collisions.
 By turning it off, we make sure we don't trigger the `hit` signal more than once.
-However, changing the property in the midst of an `area_entered` signal will result in an error.
+However, changing the property in the midst of an `area_entered` signal will result in an error, because the engine hasn't finished processing the current frame yet.

 Instead, you can _defer_ the change, which will tell the game engine to wait until it's safe to set monitoring to `false`.
 Change the line to this:
 ```